impact-crater/impact-crater-core/README.md

       server/
         index.js ------ The bootstrap file to start impact in node

 Be sure you unzip your copy of impact over the my-mp-game/impact directory.
+If you can't unzip onto of the impact folder or merge into it, then simply copy the `lib/plugins` folder.
+Delete the impact directory and slide your real `impact` folder into place and paste the `lib/plugins`.
 Once you do that your file structure should look like the following:

     my-mp-game/